 This is a core module within the Post Grad Certificate Professional Practice (Intensive Care) and consists of 15 Credits.

-Term 1: This intake is now FULL.
+Term 1: This intake has now started and is FULL.

 SEP: Tuesday 15 September and Tuesday 29 September 2020

 OCT: Tuesday 13 October and Tuesday 27 October 2020

 FEB: Tuesday 2 February and Tuesday 16 February 2021